Attribution-Guided Pruning for Insight and Control: Circuit Discovery and Targeted Correction in Small-scale LLMs: Experiments

-This section addresses part \textbf{c} of \cref{fig:introduction} by combining circuit discovery and model compression to suppress harmful behaviors in the OPT model.
-Controlling model behavior is crucial for ensuring safety and trustworthiness, especially in sensitive applications where models may generate toxic, biased, or harmful content.
-Undesired behaviors in \glspl{llm} extend beyond toxic outputs and can include repetitive text generation, where models produce the same token or short sequences repeatedly.
-Such repetitions degrade response quality and user experience, making their mitigation critical.
+This section focuses on the suppression of harmful behaviors in the OPT model as illustrated in part \textbf{c} of \cref{fig:introduction}.
+Controlling model behavior is crucial for ensuring safety and reliability, particularly in applications where models may generate toxic, biased, harmful or low-quality outputs.
+In addition to toxicity, undesired behaviors include repetitive text generation, where models produce repeated tokens or short sequences, degrading response quality.

-\paragraph{Experimental settings} We here focus on toxic behavior and repetitive text generation.
-For toxic behavior, we use the RealToxicityPrompts dataset \cite{gehman2020realtoxicityprompts}, which provides prompts known to trigger toxic responses, including profanity, gender bias, racism, and other harmful content.
-To quantify the level of toxicity, we use the Perspective API\footnote{Jigsaw and Google.
+\paragraph{Experimental settings} We focus on toxic behavior and repetitive text generation.
+For toxicity, we use the RealToxicityPrompts dataset \cite{gehman2020realtoxicityprompts}, which contains prompts known to elicit harmful responses, including profanity, gender bias, racism, and other content.
+Toxicity is measured using the Perspective API\footnote{Jigsaw and Google.
 (2017). \textit{Perspective API}.
-Retrieved from \url{https://perspectiveapi.com/}}, which assigns a scalar value $s \in [0, 1]$ to each model response (higher scores indicate greater toxicity).
-We construct $\mathcal{X}_{\text{ref}}^{\text{Toxic}}$ using 93 prompts that generate highly toxic responses ($s \geq 0.9$).
-For text repitition, we construct a set of 53 prompts that consistently trigger repetition measured by the \gls{rur} ($r \leq 0.5$), forming $\mathcal{X}_{\text{ref}}^{\text{Repetitive}}$ (see \cref{app:repeatition_improvement} for more details).
-For $\mathcal{X}_{\text{ref}}^{\text{General}}$, we use 128 randomly selected prompts from the C4 dataset, similar to those in \cref{exp:unstructured_pruning}.
-We hypothesize that a subset of model components (a circuit) is responsible for the individual undesired behaviors.
-Our objective is to identify and prune these components, ensuring they are relevant to specific behavior (\ie via $\bar{R}^{\text{Toxic}}$ or $\bar{R}^{\text{Repetitive}}$) but have minimal relevance to general tasks (via $\bar{R}^{\text{General}}$).
-This avoids degrading overall model performance.
-Similar to \cref{exp:circuit_discovery}, we compare \gls{lrp} and Wanda and gradient for behavior suppression at multiple levels of granularity: structured pruning (\eg removing neurons) and unstructured pruning (\eg removing individual weight elements or edges between neurons).
+Retrieved from \url{https://perspectiveapi.com/}}, which assigns a score $s \in [0,1]$ to each response (higher indicates more toxicity).
+We construct $\mathcal{X}_{\text{ref}}^{\text{Toxic}}$ using 93 prompts that produce toxic outputs ($s \geq 0.9$).
+For repetition ($\mathcal{X}_{\text{ref}}^{\text{Repetitive}}$), we construct 53 prompts that consistently trigger low response uniqueness, measured by \gls{rur} ($r \leq 0.5$), which quantifies the diversity of generated tokens (see \cref{app:repeatition_improvement}).
+For general behavior -- forming $\mathcal{X}_{\text{ref}}^{\text{General}}$ -- we use 128 randomly sampled prompts from the C4 dataset (similar to \cref{app:unstructured_pruning}).
+We assume that undesired behaviors are localized in a subset of model components (circuits), and aim to prune components that are highly relevant to undesired behavior but have low relevance for general functionality, thereby preserving overall performance.
+Similar to \cref{exp:circuit_discovery}, we compare \gls{lrp}, Wanda, and gradient-based attribution for behavior suppression under both structured pruning (\eg neurons) and unstructured pruning (\eg individual weight elements).